gskielian/Best-Practices----a-collection-of-links/README.md

 Will be creating folders for each language and categories.

-format will be csv files, one for
+Each best practice will be indexed in a csv file (looking like the one below), and have its own folder with .md file, and example codes.

 Python: